Job Driven National Emergency Grant Program Success Story

 - 20 participants to be served through occupational skills training

-The Workforce Services Division established the “Workforce Development Pipeline” for the construction phase of the MGM National Harbor project in partnership with Whiting –Turner and the County Executive’s Office.
-WSD maintained the “First Source Registry” to identify and refer qualified Prince George’s County residents to employment opportunities that have been submitted by Whiting-Turner and subcontractors to the project.
+Employ PG established the “Workforce Development Pipeline” for the construction phase of the MGM National Harbor project in partnership with Whiting –Turner and the County Executive’s Office.
+Employ PG maintained the “First Source Registry” to identify and refer qualified Prince George’s County residents to employment opportunities that have been submitted by Whiting-Turner and subcontractors to the project.
 EDC-WSD served as the convener of workforce development/community based organizations such as: faith-based organizations, public library system, Department of Social Services, Veteran Services, and others.
 Three recruitment centers were established which included the One Stop Career Center in Largo, MD, the Laurel Regional Workforce Center, and the Whiting-Turner Community Resource Center in Oxon Hill, MD.